LanguageMachines/ucto/docs/source/index.rst

 -  ``QUOTES`` – Contains a list of quote-pairs in the format 'beginquotes \s endquotes \n'.
 Multiple begin quotes and endquotes are assumed to be ambiguous.

 -  ``FILTER`` – Contains a list of transformations.
-In the format 'pattern \s replacement \n'.
+In the format 'pattern replacement' one per line.
 Each occurrence of 'pattern' will be replaced.
 This is useful for deconstructing ligatures for example.

 Lines starting with a hash sign are treated as comments.
 Lines starting with '%include' will include the contents of another file.
 This may be useful if for example multiple configurations share many of the same rules, as is often the case.

-You can see several sections specifying lists.
-These are implicit regular expressions as all are converted to regular expressions.
-They are checked prior to any of the explicit rules, in the following order of precedence:
-``SUFFIXES, PREFIXES, ATTACHEDSUFFIXES, ATTACHEDPREFIXES, TOKENS, ABBREVIATIONS, ORDINALS``.